Frequently Asked Questions

 See more here: https://www.youtube.com/watch?v=HV3J_j8anuM

-Achieving a reasonable degree of physical fitness should be a goal in your preparation.
-Being in good shape will increase your chances of having a safe climb, successful summit, and enjoyable experience.
+We Achieving a reasonable degree of physical fitness should be a goal in your preparation.
+Being in good shape will increase your chances of having a safe climb, a successful summit, and an enjoyable experience.

-The main reason that climbers fail to reach the summit is due to the inability to acclimatize to the high altitude quickly enough.
+The main reason that climbers fail to reach the summit is the inability to acclimatize to the high altitude.
 Short of going to high altitude, there is little that one can do to pre-acclimatize before the climb.
 Being physically fit does not guarantee that climbers can overcome altitude issues, but it does reduce the strenuousness of the climb on the body, which in turn, makes acclimatization more likely.

-A minimum of three days a week, perhaps shorter sessions during the weekdays and longer sessions on the weekends, for three months, is suggested.
+We suggest a minimum of three days a week.
+Hike or exercise for shorter sessions during the weekdays and longer sessions on the weekends.
 Sometimes, try hiking on consecutive days.
-With proper training, you will develop the leg strength, endurance and confidence necessary for Kilimanjaro.
+With proper training, you will develop the leg strength, endurance, and confidence necessary for Kilimanjaro.

 Here is a sample Kilimanjaro training program.